laurenbrackman/laurenbrackman/README.md

 - ⚡ Fun fact: ...
 -->

-- 👟 I am passionate about running, rock climbing, coffee, and going on walks with my husband
+- 👟 I am passionate about running, rock climbing, coffee, christian ministries, and small businesses
-- 🔭 I’m currently working on full-stack development
+- 🔭 I’m currently working on Webflow Design and Development
-- 🌱 I’m currently learning Cloudflare
 - 📫 How to reach me: lgbrackman@gmail.com